GiovanniPasq/chunky/README.md

 ## Features

 - 📄 Side-by-side PDF + Markdown viewer with synchronized scrolling
-- ✨ Four PDF → Markdown converters (pymupdf4llm, Docling, MarkItDown, VLM) — skipped if you upload an existing Markdown file
+- ✨ Four PDF → Markdown converters (PyMuPDF, Docling, MarkItDown, VLM) — skipped if you upload an existing Markdown file
 - 🔄 Re-convert on the fly — switch converter and regenerate Markdown without restarting the pipeline
-- ✂️ Four splitters: Token, Recursive Character, Character, Markdown Header
+- ✂️ Two splitting libraries — **LangChain** (4 strategies) and **Chonkie** (8 strategies)
 - 🎨 Color-coded chunk visualization with per-chunk editing
-- 🔌 Pluggable converter architecture — add a new engine in minutes
+- 🔌 Pluggable, decorator-based architecture — add a new converter or splitter in minutes with zero frontend changes
 - 💾 Export chunks as timestamped JSON, ready for indexing
+- 📡 Dynamic `/api/capabilities` endpoint — the frontend discovers all available converters and strategies automatically at startup

 ---